hyundai-robotics/doc-hi6-operation/7-system/4-robot-parameter/3-soft-limit.md

 ﻿# 7.4.3 Soft Limit

-You can adjust the operation range of each axis according to the robot’s use environment.
+You can adjust the operation range of each axis according to the robot's use environment.

 1. Touch the \[3: Robot Parameter &gt; 3.
 Soft Limit\] menu.